State Guide · Goa

 3

-For any built structure, you need to see the Sanad, Technical Clearance mentioning FAR, Panchayat NOC, Health Department NOC, the sanctioned building plan, and most importantly the Occupancy Certificate (OC).
-Without a valid OC, you are buying an unauthorised structure regardless of how finished or occupied it appears.
+For existing structures you need the Sanad, Technical Clearance (with FAR noted), Panchayat NOC, Health Department NOC, the sanctioned plan and the Occupancy Certificate (OC).
+Without a valid OC you are buying an unauthorised structure regardless of how finished or occupied it appears.

 4